guoshan/JustFeeling/README.md

 # Teacher Fruits Show
-This is a project for php study.<br>
+This is a project for php study.learn the basic of php<br>
 includes 「**add delete update select**」 functions.